-It is a well-known fact that carrots are supportive of good eye health, but in addition to this, these roots are loaded with antioxidants known to play a role in reducing certain cancers.
+It is a well-known fact that carrots are supportive of good eye health but, in addition to this, these root veggies are loaded with antioxidants known to play a role in reducing certain cancers.
 Crammed with essential vitamins and minerals, carrots are a cost-effective way of giving your body a nourishing dose of goodness.

-Onions and garlic provide some subtle background flavor to the soup as well as offering potent anti-microbial and ant-viral properties.
-Perfect for keeping those winter bugs at bay!
+Onions and garlic provide some subtle background flavor to the soup as well as offering potent antimicrobial and antiviral properties, which is terrific for keeping those winter bugs at bay.

-Turmeric has received a lot of press over recent years and has more than earned its super-food status, with ongoing research declaring it more effective than many pharmaceutical drugs.
+Turmeric has received a lot of press in recent years and has more than earned its superfood status, with ongoing research declaring it more effective than many pharmaceutical drugs.
 A close relative of ginger, a little goes a long way with this healing anti-inflammatory spice and adds an additional nutrient hit to the soup.

-And lastly, cilantro.
-Both fresh cilantro and dried coriander are a classic flavor pairing of the carrot.
+Both fresh cilantro and dried coriander are a classic flavor pairing with carrots.
 Boasting an impressive mineral profile, cilantro has been shown to reduce neurological inflammation as well as supporting healthy digestive function.